 Brand managers need to measure the difference before they can close the gap.
 Local marketing management is dynamic.
 As you onboard new local marketers, you're going to be dealing with more and more human variables.
 Measuring the gaps in your local affiliates' understanding should be an ongoing process.

 Addressing the problem of the understanding gap is key.
 Local marketers don't all have the same level of skill, and they often don't have the resources to learn the newest best practices.
 With digital asset management software brand managers are able to easily share best practices with local marketers, track local marketer usage and asset deployment, and guide local teams to help them get up and running quickly with the assets they need.

 How do you know when the gaps are closed?
 One clear sign is that your local marketers are able to find what they need without referring to cheatsheets, guides, or sending emails to you or your colleagues asking for help.

 If you've achieved a well-defined process, technology can go a long way in helping you manage access, staging, and measurement of your marketing efforts.
 Marketing content management systems are a must-have for keeping local marketing organized.

-A tool equipped to fit the needs of distributed marketing, such as CampaignDrive, offers useful features and benefits like:
+A tool equipped to fit the needs of distributed marketing, such as CampaignDrive by Pica9, offers useful features and benefits like:

 You can't achieve real marketing results without organization - at least not without a LOT of pain and confusion.
 Marketing content management systems help create order from chaos.

-Orchestrating local marketing success requires organization of your human, intellectual, and financial resources – especially if you’re growing quickly or dealing with diverse local affiliates.
+Orchestrating successful marketing resource management requires organization of your human, intellectual, and financial resources - especially if you're growing quickly or dealing with diverse local affiliates.
 By developing a standard vocabulary and using the right tools, you can get on the same page with local marketers and launch perfectly-staged campaigns.